top of page

 ABOUT

-KEVIN FENSKE is a music educator and performer based in Houston, TX.
+DR. KEVIN FENSKE is a music educator and performer based in Houston, TX.
 Dr. Fenske is the Affiliate Professor of Euphonium at the University of Houston where he teaches undergraduate and graduate applied lessons, as well as coaches brass chamber music at the Moores School of Music.
-He is an active low brass clinician and maintains a private teaching studio in the Greater Houston area.
-Students of his have been awarded All-State honors and accepted into major universities and festivals around the United States.
+He is an active low brass clinician, educator, soloist, and chamber musician.
+Students of his have been awarded accolades at the Leonard Falcone International Euphonium and Tuba Festival, South-Central Regional Tuba Euphonium Conference, and accepted into major universities and festivals around the United States.
 Dr. Fenske serves as the Director and Founder of the Texas Low Brass Academy, a summer music camp and educational series for young low brass musicians centered around the exposure to low brass chamber music, artistic and personal development, and accessible world-class musical instruction.

 As a performer, he has won prizes at various solo and chamber competitions, including the Leonard Falcone International Euphonium and Tuba Festival, International Tuba-Euphonium Conference, The U.S. Army Band “Pershing’s Own” Tuba-Euphonium Workshop, International Women’s Brass Conference, and the Briggs Chamber Music Competition, among others.
 He has performed as a guest with groups such as the Houston Symphony, Austin Symphony Orchestra, Brno Philharmonic, and the Akron Symphony Orchestra.
+He is a founding member of the Honseo Quartet and A2ba Quartet, and an active member of the Backburner Tuba and Euphonium Collective.
 An advocate for new music, he has both commissioned and premiered works by Kevin Day, Alex Shapiro, Drew Bonner, Fernando Deddos, Benjamin Horne, Jose Flores, Ian Lester, and Aaron Perrine.
 Dr. Fenske served on the 2020-2021 UIL Prescribed Music List solo committee for the state of Texas adding over 100 new solos to the state music list, including the addition of works for solo euphonium & electronics.
+Additionally, he has been an invited guest performer, clinician, and adjudicator at events such as the United States Army Band Tuba-Euphonium Workshop, Midwest Regional Tuba Euphonium Conference, Texas Music Educators Association convention, and the UIL Texas State Solo & Ensemble Contest.

 IMG_4868.JPG